gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 #### C: Create New User \(optional\)

 If you don't have a user available and would like to create one, on the "Users" page click on "Add user".
-Fill in the user name of your preference and make sure to check "Programmatic access" \(this allows you to use AWS keys\).
+Fill in the username of your preference and make sure to check "Programmatic access" \(this allows you to use AWS keys\).

 ![](/images/byoc/aws-create-user.png)